abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 - To learn more how openlink works and how its is designed [prefer this videos](https://www.youtube.com/playlist?list=PLUg3wIOWD8yoZCg9XpFSgEgljx6MSdm9L).

 **So now we are ready to execute the commands**

-### Starting with openLANE
+### Starting with openLANE and Synthesis
 - Now we would be running our first step which is synthesis in openlane but before that we need to set the file system in the *design setup stage* which will be setting up the data for our data structure for our design.
-- For that enter the given command in openlane :
+- For that enter `% prep -design picorv32a` command in openlane :
-> prep -design picorv32a
 - So after this the `runs` directory has been created into picorv32a directory under which folder structures required by the openlink will be created in which all the folders will be empty except `tmp`
 > abhinavprakash1999@vsd-pd-workshop-01:~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a$

+#### Run Logic Synthesis in OpenLANE
+In **Logic Synthesis** wo convert the RTL code into a leagel hardware.
+So the output of Logic Synthesis is the arrangements of flip flops and the gates that will represent our origianl functionality that we have described using an RTL.

-- The `run_synthesis` command will run bios synthesis as well as the abc.
+- The `% run_synthesis` command will run bios synthesis as well as the abc.

-#### Calculation of number of flop ratio
+#### Calculation of number of flop ratio using synthesis report
 Flop ratio is defined as the ratio of number of D flip flop to total number of cell.

 All the results will be saved into the run folder and the following reports will be generated: